-There’s nothing like a row over holiday dates to cause a bad atmosphere at work – although one stylist at hairdresser Toni & Guy may have taken her dissatisfaction a step too far.
+There’s nothing like a row over holiday dates and managing staff leave to cause a bad atmosphere at work – although one stylist at hairdresser Toni & Guy may have taken her dissatisfaction a step too far.

 According to the Daily Telegraph, an employment tribunal recently heard how hairdresser Marijana Jovanova-Bacon was sacked after allegedly deleting a batch of client bookings at the group’s Maidenhead salon.